 Meet our brewing and distilling judges

-Elaine Miller, Global Marketing Manager at Edrington
+Elaine Miller, Brand Controller at Edrington

 Elaine has 20 years experience in the food & drink industry.
 She has led the marketing strategy of several FMCG household brands for companies including; the no.1 British cereal company – Weetabix Food Group & one of the largest Scottish food companies – Baxters Food Group.
 During this time, she was also responsible for redefining & redesigning brand portfolios, creating integrated communication campaigns, as well as managing sponsorship programmes with the Baxters Loch Ness Marathon & Scottish Rugby.
 Elaine also developed innovation pipelines to identify future category growth opportunities which resulted in successful launches of new product ranges into multiple retailers in the UK.
 Elaine is now working for Edrington – a world leading premium spirits company, heading up the Naked Grouse blended malt brand that’s establishing itself amongst a new generation of whisky drinkers.
 During this time the brand has grown by 50% across 74 countries globally and has been recognised through various prestigious whisky awards for its taste, quality & design.

 Driven by a passion for all things drinks-related, Sean writes for The Scotsman extensively on the subject.
 He can also sometimes be found behind the bar at the world famous Potstill bar in Glasgow where he continues to enhance his whisky knowledge built up over 10 years advising customers from all over the world on the wonders of our national drink.